Xvezda/vim-nobin/README.md

 But most of times, I accidently open `test` binary instead.
 It's way too frustrating. :(

-This plugin will find original source code of executable binary, which you opened by mistake. :)
+This plugin will automatically finds original source code of executable binary, which you opened by mistake. :)